 Design and Graphic Technology - Associate Degree

-Creative design professionals combine artistic abilities with technical knowledge to create designs used in print and electronic media.
-During your studies, you will create, maintain and present a professional portfolio showcasing your finest work.
-As a graduate of the Design and Graphic Technology program, you are positioned for a variety of careers including graphic designer, advertising specialist, digital print technician, publication designer, public relations professional, pre-press technician and web graphic designer.
+Creative design professionals combine artistic abilities with technical knowledge to create designs used in print and digital content.
+During your studies, you will create, maintain and present a professional portfolio showcasing your professional work.
+As a graduate of the Design and Graphic Technology program, you are positioned for a variety of careers including graphic designer, marketing specialist, digital print technician, graphic artist, pre-press technician, social media manager and content creator.

 Art Meets Tech